CtwoC/Crime-Statistics-in-DC/README.md

 * Moving the page to the Document
 * Posting the code of chapter5 to the Code
 * Posting the code of chapter4.2 to the Code

+---
+### Oct.10 Update

+* Posting the code of chapter3 and 4.1 to the Code